Dashcam appeal after elderly woman is knocked from her scooter

-Collision investigators have asked drivers to check any dashcam footage which could help them piece other the details of a crash which knocked a pensioner from her scooter.
+Police investigators have asked drivers to check any dashcam footage which could help them piece together the details of a collision which saw knocked a pensioner from her scooter.

 Northumbria Police is appealing for witnesses and dashcam footage after a 65-year-old woman was knocked from her mobility scooter at a crossing by a passing vehicle.